jbdamask/Adafruit/README.md

 # Adafruit
-Learning about Adafruit and Arduino
+Repo for messing around with Adafruit goodies